aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

 immediate recollection of that idea will be perfect before they stop thinking about it.

-The blue line maps to plasticity, or how fast an idea can be mapped into a mind as a function over time.
+The blue line maps to `plasticity
+<https://en.wikipedia.org/wiki/Neuroplasticity>`_, or how fast an idea can be
+mapped into a mind as a function over time.
 It can be thought of as representing how memories form over the long term.

 The training events occur where the forgetting curves of the stickleback approach the plasticity line.
 At each intersection of the forgetting curve and